Hyprhook/Hyprhook/README.md

 ## Configuration

 To configure Hyprhook, specify the script directories for each event in your Hyprland configuration file.
 When an event occurs, the corresponding script will be executed with the event data passed as a JSON parameter (if applicable).
+The available keywords are the names of the events as listed in <a href="#json-parameters">JSON Parameters</a>.

+[!IMPORTANT]

 Example configuration snippet: